Semuliki National Park Uganda

 About Semuliki National Park

-The park covers 220 kms, lies along the Congolese border following the Semliki River, within the Western arm of the Albertine Rift Valley, in the North of Rwenzori Mountains, semuliki national park happens to be one of Africa’s bio-diverse forests.
+Semuliki National Park in Uganda covers 542 km2 with an altitude of 1,160 m – 2,607 m above sea level, Semuliki National Park lies along the Congolese border following the Semliki River, within the Western arm of the Albertine Rift Valley, in the North of Rwenzori Mountains, semuliki national park happens to be one of Africa’s bio-diverse forests.
 This forest is mostly covered by the eastern parts of Ituri forests from Congo Basin, Semuliki Valley National Park contains numerous features associated with central rather than eastern Africa.

 Thatched huts found with in Semuliki Valley are shaded by West African oil palms, the Semuliki River (which forms the international boundary) is a miniature version of the Congo River, while the local population includes a Batwa (Pygmy) community that originated from the Ituri.
 As a result, a visit to Semuliki provides a taste of Central Africa just a couple of hours from the comforts of Fort Portal.

-Semuliki National Park has more 336 recorded tree species of which 24 are restricted to the Park (like Isolana Congolana and Ejacis Guinness), 435 bird species (at least 40 of them are found nowhere else in Uganda), 63 Mammals, like Elephants, Leopards, Buffaloes (nowhere else are found flying squirrels, pygmy antelope and six types of bats), 9 primates (Chimpanzee, Blue monkey, Vervet monkeys, Baboon), at least 374 species of butterflies.
+Semuliki National Park is boosted of 440 bird species like the Red-necked falcon, Black-billed Barbet and the turkey like Abyssinian ground-hornbill, Shoebill is usually sighted in the marshes of lake Albert. (at least 40 of them are found nowhere else in Uganda), 63 Mammals, like Elephants, Leopards, Buffaloes (nowhere else are found flying squirrels, pygmy antelope and six types of bats), 9 primates (Chimpanzee, Blue monkey, Vervet monkeys, Baboon), at least 374 species of butterflies.

 Semuliki National Park Tourist Activities

-Bird watchers encountering semuliki national park stand higher chances of witnessing Africa’s best forest birding.
-Ntandi and Sempaya provide excellent viewing of the birds including the piping hornbill, white-crested hornbill, red-billed dwarf hornbill, great blue and ross’s turacos, yellow-throated nicator and shoebills are rarely seen along the shores of lake Albert, forest walks are always great for watching water birds.
+Bird watchers encountering semuliki national park stand higher chances of witnessing Africa’s best forest birding since the park habituates 440 species of birds.
+Ntandi and Sempaya provide excellent viewing of the birds including the piping Hornbill, White-crested hornbill, Red-billed dwarf hornbill, Great blue and Ross’s turacos, Yellow-throated nicator, Red necked falcon, Black-billed barbet, turkey like Abyssinian ground-hornbill and Shoebills are rarely seen in marshes of lake Albert, forest walks are always great for watching water birds.

 Semuliki happens to contain two hot springs (one male and one female), situated in a tract of hot minerals encrusted swamp land, where visitors see a jet of hot water and a pool of boiling water that can cook edibles like an egg, matooke(green plantations).
 An hours long trail to the outer male springs leads you through a patch of forest where red-tailed monkeys, grey-cheeked mangabeys, black and white colobus monkeys are common.
 A tree house en route provides an aerial view while 30 minute hike through palm forest from the main road leads to the inner, female spring dominated by a boiling geyser.